NoManNayeem/MicroBlog-Services/README.md

 ## 1. Project Overview

-MicroBlog-Services is a microservices-based project consisting of two separate services:
+**MicroBlog-Services** is a microservices-based project consisting of three separate services:

 1. **Auth Service**: Built using Django Rest Framework (DRF), it manages user registration and authentication via JWT.
 2. **Blog Service**: Built using Flask, it allows authenticated users to perform CRUD operations on blogs.
+3. **Go Comments Service**: Built using Go, it allows authenticated users to manage comments for blogs.

-Both services are independent but communicate via JWT tokens.
+These services are independent but communicate via JWT tokens and REST APIs.

 ---